-Blake Richter is a general music teacher in his hometown of Nixa, Missouri.
-He leads a diverse music program at Inman Intermediate, which includes choir, guitar, voice, musical theater, and music technology classes.
+Blake Richter is a middle school choir director in his hometown of Nixa, Missouri.
 Blake holds a Masters of Science in Educational Administration and a Bachelor of Music Education from Missouri State University, where he studied with Dr. Guy B. Webb and Dr. Cameron F. LaBarr.

 In his spare time, Blake runs his Blake Richter Productions business which specializes in video production, audio engineering, photography, and music composition.
 Blake uses his passion for videography to create fun, engaging videos for his students and the school district.
 His videos have most recently received awards including the 2019 Missouri Schoolwide Positive Behavior Support Video of the Year, 2017 National PBIS Film of the Year, and have been recognized by The Tonight Show Starring Jimmy Fallon.

 Blake is currently pursuing his Doctorate in Educational Leadership, Curriculum, and Instruction from Evangel University.
-He lives in Nixa with his wife, Kaitlyn, who is a fellow teacher at Inman.
+He lives in Nixa with his wife, Kaitlyn.
 Blake counts it a privilege to teach in the district that helped him become the person he is today.
-He is thankful for the opportunity to have a lasting impact on students’ lives by joining together in music-making.
+He is thankful for the opportunity to have a lasting impact on students’ lives through joining together in music making.